oracle/weblogic-azure/_includes/sub-template-create-update-wls-on-aks.md

 - Fill in the appropriate values.
 For guidance, see [running Oracle WebLogic Server on Azure Kuberneters Service document](https://oracle.github.io/weblogic-kubernetes-operator/userguide/aks/).

-  - **Basics** blade, configure the credentials for WebLogic and select User assigned managed identity.
+  - In the **Basics** blade, configure the credentials for {{ site.data.var.wlsFullBrandName }} and select User assigned managed identity.

-    - If you are updating a WebLogic cluster, make sure you have right domain UID and domain name.
+    - If you are updating an {{ site.data.var.wlsFullBrandName }} cluster, make sure you have right domain UID and domain name.

   - In the **Configure AKS cluter** blade, configure the AKS cluster, image selection and Java EE application selection.

-    - If you are updating a WebLogic cluster, make sure you have selected the right AKS cluster and ACR.
+    - If you are updating an {{ site.data.var.wlsFullBrandName }} cluster, make sure you have selected the right AKS cluster and ACR.

-  - In the **TLS/SSL configuration** blade, configure TLS/SSL certificates for Identity Key Store and Trust Key Store, which will be applied to WebLogic cluster.
+  - In the **TLS/SSL configuration** blade, configure TLS/SSL certificates for Identity Key Store and Trust Key Store, which will be applied to the {{ site.data.var.wlsFullBrandName }} cluster.

   - In the **Networking** blade, configure Standard Load Balancer service and Application Gateway Ingress Controller.

-  - In the **DNS configuration** blade, configure custom DNS alias for WebLogic Console portal and cluster.
+  - In the **DNS configuration** blade, configure custom DNS alias for {{ site.data.var.wlsFullBrandName }} Administration Console portal and cluster.

   - In the **Database** blade, configure data source connection.
 If you want to enable other database, select `Other` in **Choose database type** and finish the required inputs.